Jony635/Automated-Builds-with-Appveyor/docs/manual_builds.md

 ---

 #### 1. Sign in Appveyor and go [HERE](https://ci.appveyor.com/projects)
-#### 2. Clic on New Project
+#### 2. Click on New Project
 #### 3. Select the repository where you want to generate a new build and choose Add
 #### 4. Now we have to configure your project before starting builds.
 Choose settings option
 #### 5. In this page you can configure the project.
 Do it the way you like more, but here we are interested in the Environment tab.
-Clic it.
+Click it.
 #### 6. Select the right Build worker image.
 In my case I use Visual Studio 2017.
 #### 7. Now you can compile virtually in Appveyor servers and check if your project has some errors.